 - astigmatism, which can result in blurry vision because the cornea is not perfectly shaped to direct light into the eye

-Diabetic retinopathy is damage to the blood vessels of the retina caused by diabetes.
-It causes blurred or dark spots in the field of vision and will eventually lead to blindness.
-The best way to avoid these vision problems is to keep your blood sugars under control and see your eye doctor every year for a dilated eye exam.
+The best way to avoid these vision problems is to keep your blood sugars under control, and see your eye doctor every year for a dilated eye exam.
 Proper care can lessen complications.

-Dry eye is a lack of proper tears, usually due to a problem with the tear ducts or eyelids, or a problem with certain medications.
+Dry eye is a lack of tears.
+It’s usually due to a problem with the tear formation, tear ducts, or eyelids, or it’s a side effect of certain medications.
 This condition can cause pain and blurry vision.